@P:HC We think that Education is the core of our society.

 - Between 2010 and 2013, the number of out-of-school children of primary school-age increased by 4.2 percent to 59.3 million.

 - The aid to education has fallen by 10 percent since 2010.
-If funds become scarcer, access to education will continue to stagnate and the quality of schools will decline, denying the most vulnerable children in the world’s poorest countries their basic human right to quality education: without it, their future opportunities are dramatically limited.
+If funds become scarcer, access to education will continue to stagnate, and the quality of schools will decline, denying the most vulnerable children in the world’s poorest countries their fundamental human right to quality education: without it, their future opportunities are dramatically limited.

-- 36 percent of all out-of-school children lives in countries that have been affected by conflict.
-Girls are one of the most marginalised groups, with more than half being excluded from education.
-Most are children from the poorest families, from rural areas, from ethnic or linguistic minorities.
+- Thirty-six percent of all out-of-school children live in countries that have been affected by conflict.
+Girls are one of the most marginalized groups, with more than half being excluded from education.
+Most are children from the most impoverished families, from rural areas, from ethnic or linguistic minorities.